The procedure · twelve steps · driver-side

 Which wheels get chocked?
 The ones at the opposite-corner from the one you're lifting.
 If you're changing the front-right tire, chock behind the rear-left wheel.
 If you're doing the rear-left, chock behind the front-right.
 Opposite corner.
 Two chocks is even better — one on each of the two remaining wheels.

-Why slide the flat tire under the car?
+Why slide the flat under the car

 Because jacks fail.
 Not often, but often enough that professional mechanics do this every single time — and they're using hydraulic jacks that are better than anything in your trunk.